-Are you sick of looking at your composite deck, warped and cracked from the heat? you’re not alone!
-Many composite deck owners have the same problem. when you are thinking about how to fix a warped composite deck, you might be thinking that you will have to replace the whole thing.
+Are you sick of looking at your composite deck, warped and cracked from the heat?
+You’re not alone.
+Many composite deck owners have the same problem.
+When you are thinking about how to fix warped composite decking, you might be thinking that you will have to replace the whole thing.

-Fear not, there is a way to fix it without having to replace the whole thing!
-With just a few simple tools and materials, you can have your deck looking like new in no time.
+Fear not; there is a way to fix it without having to replace the whole thing!
+With just a few simple tools and materials, you can have your deck look new in no time.
 In this article, we will show you how to fix a warped composite deck in under an hour.